endojs/endo/packages/ses/docs/source/draft-standalone-spec.rst

 Full SES, as embedded into EcmaScript, supports running vetted customization code in a freezable realm prior to freezing it into a SES realm.
-Such vetted customization code runs in an environment like that described above except: \* The shared primordials are not yet frozen \* No host objects have been added to the global.
+Such vetted customization code runs in an environment like that described above except: \* The shared intrinsics are not yet frozen \* No host objects have been added to the global.
 Thus the vetted customizations run fully confined, without access to any external world.

-Although the custoimizations run confined, because they can arbitrarily mutate the shared primordial state before other code runs, all later code is fully vulnerable to these custiomizations.
+Although the custoimizations run confined, because they can arbitrarily mutate the shared intrinsic state before other code runs, all later code is fully vulnerable to these custiomizations.
 This is why we refer to them as *vetted customization code*.
-Once the shared primordial state is transitively frozen, then we can support the standalone SES environment described above, where compartments are units of protection between subgraphs of mutually suspicious objects.
+Once the shared intrinsic state is transitively frozen, then we can support the standalone SES environment described above, where compartments are units of protection between subgraphs of mutually suspicious objects.

 A analogy is that vetted customizations are what a shopkeeper does to their shop in preparation for opening for business.
-Freezing the primordials is the last step before opening the doors and allowing in untrusted customers.
+Freezing the intrinsics is the last step before opening the doors and allowing in untrusted customers.

 In an IoT context, we should associate these two stages with build-time and runtime.
 The build-time environment should support more of the Realms and SES APIs for creating a SES world, that would be absent from within the standalone SES world they are creating.
-The freezing of the primordials is the snapshotting of the post-constomization primordial state for transfer to ROM.
+The freezing of the intrinsics is the snapshotting of the post-constomization intrinsic state for transfer to ROM.